niess/mulder/docs/source/interface.rst

    >>> composite["Water"] = 0.1  # doctest: +SKIP

-   It is not possible to add or remove a constitutive material once the composite has been defined.
+   It is not possible to add or remove a constitutive material once the composite has been mapped.
 However, a specific material may be disabled by setting its mass fraction to zero.

    .. method:: __new__(name, /, **kwargs)